wilk/ExtJS-WebSocket/README.md

 ```

 Now, you have three websockets listening at 8888, 9999 and 10000 port on the server side!
-Then, type in the address bar of your browser: *http://localhost/ExtJS-WebSocket*
+Then, type in the address bar of your browser: **http://localhost/ExtJS-WebSocket** and play the demo ;)

 ## Documentation
 You can build the documentation (like ExtJS Docs) with [**jsduck**](https://github.com/senchalabs/jsduck):